Taylor Swift Stalker Accused of Threatening to Kill Her and Her Family

 Hoover and Swift and her family have not commented.
 He is set to appear in court next week.

-The contents of the emails were revealed in the indictment, Fox News and TMZ said.
+The contents of the emails were revealed in the indictment, which E!
+News has obtained.
 In the messages, Hoover allegedly told the family, who he called the "evil family of devils," to "enjoy the brain aneurysms and death" and also allegedly said, "Decided that we are going to end all the Swifts on one day because I can't stand that virus s--t your daughter spread."

 Swift has been the target of stalkers before.